isomerpages/iras-onestoppayroll/_about/FAQs.md

 Scheme) to IRAS, monthly submission of employees’ CPF contributions to CPFB, and responses to the Occupational Employment Dataset and labour market surveys administered by MOM.
-As a result, this reduces administrative overheads and eases adherence to payroll-related regulatory obligations.
+As a result, this reduces administrative overheads and eases adherence to employer-related regulatory obligations.
 <br>
 </p>
 </li>
 <li>
 <p><strong>What are the key objectives of the One-Stop Payroll initiative? </strong>
-<br>The main goals of the One-Stop Payroll initiative are to make payroll
+<br>The main goals of the One-Stop Payroll initiative are to make employer-related
-processes easier and more consistent for businesses using payroll software, reduce administrative workload, and encourage adherence to payroll-related regulatory obligations.
+regulatory requirements easier and more consistent for businesses using payroll software and reduce administrative overheads.
 By consolidating payroll services into a single, convenient “one-stop” platform, the initiative aims to boost operational efficiency and help businesses and employers manage payroll more effectively.
 <br>
 </p>
 </li>